Jason Pendant: Quevilly-Rouen

+Công An Hà Nội

+On 1 August 2024, Công An Hà Nội announced the signature of Pendant as a free agent, on a two-year contract deal.

+On 5 May 2025, He scored his first goal for Công An Hà Nội as well as his first goal in the V-League 1, in a 3–0 win against Quảng Nam.

 International career

-Pendant was born in France to a French Guianan father and a Vietnamese mother, making him eligible for both national teams.
+Pendant was born in France to a Martiniquais father and a Vietnamese mother, making him eligible for both national teams.
 He was a youth international player for France.

-In 2019, he expressed an interest in representing the Vietnam national team after the VFF reached out to him about the possibility of playing for them in the future.
+In 2019, Pendant expressed an interest in representing the Vietnam national team after the VFF reached out to him about the possibility of playing for them in the future.

+In June 2025, Pendant received his first call up to the Vietnam national team for the 2027 Asian Cup qualifiers game against Malaysia.

+Personal life

+On 19 March 2025, Pendant obtained his Vietnamese nationality with the Vietnamese personal name Cao Pendant Quang Vinh, as surname Cao is from his mother Cao Ngọc Châu.